JPV2207/Event-Finder-Microservices/README.md

 The application follows a microservices architecture, with the following services:

 - **User Service** (`user-service`, port 4000):
-  - Handles user registration, login, profile retrieval, and role updates.
+  - Handles user registration, login, profile retrieval, and role updates (admin-only).
   - Stores user data in the `event-finder-users` MongoDB database.
   - Generates JWT tokens for authentication.